WebSpellChecker/wproofreader-docker/README.md

 where:

 * `-d` start a container in detached mode.
-* `-p 80:8080` map the host port `80:` and the exposed port of container `8080`, where port 8080 is a web server port.
-With the SSL connection, you must use port 443 like `-p 443:8443`.
+* `-p 80:8080` map the host port `80:` and the exposed port of container `8080`, where port `8080` is a web server port (by default Apache HTTP Server).
+With the SSL connection, you must use port `443` like `-p 443:8443`.
-* `-v <shared_dictionaries_directory>:/dictionaries` mount a shared directory where personal user and global custom dictionaries will be created and stored.
+* `-v <shared_dictionaries_directory>:/dictionaries` mount a shared directory where user and company custom dictionaries will be created and stored.
 This is required to save the dictionaries between starts of containers.
 * `-v <certificate_directory_path>:/certificate` mount a shared directory where your SSL certificates are located.
 Use this option if you plan to work under SSL and you want to use a specific certificate for this container.
 The names of the files must be `cert.pem` and `key.pem`.
 If not specified, the default test SSL certificate (e.g. `ssl-cert-snakeoil`) shipped with Ubuntu will be used.
 * `webspellchecker/wproofreader` the latest tag of WProofreader Server Docker image.
-* `license_ticket_id` your license ticket ID.
-Note!
-Can be skipped if you specified it during the image creation.
+* `license_ticket_id` your license ticket ID. *Note!* Can be skipped if you specified it during the image creation.
 * `domain_name` the name of a host name that will be used for setup of demo samples with WProofreader.
-This is an optional parameter, and if nothing is specified, `localhost` will be used (e.g. http(s)://localhost/wscservice/samples/).
-Note!
-Can be skipped if you specified it during the image creation.
+This is an optional parameter, and if nothing is specified, `localhost` will be used (e.g. http(s)://localhost/wscservice/samples/). *Note!* Can be skipped if you specified it during the image creation.

 ## Verify work of WProofreader Server